georgexyz19/inkscapetutorial.org/content/posts/extension4_extension_workflow.md

 to get an object representing current layer.
 The current layer information is saved in the SVG file itself.
 The second line get the Inkscape view center coordinates.
 The next four lines of code convert number unit from pixel to SVG internal default unit millimeter.
-For example, the `s_a` value is 100 px before the coversion, and the value is 26.45 mm after.
+For example, the `s_a` value is 100 px before the conversion, and the value is 26.45 mm after.
 In Inkscape 1 inch is 96 pixels, and 1 inch is 25.4 mm.
 So the conversion is 100/96 in * 25.4 = 26.45 mm.